emagiz/emdocs/referenceguide/mail-header-enricher.md

+# Mail header enricher
-Configures an outbound MAIL message by adding mail headers.
+#### Configures an outbound MAIL message by adding mail headers.
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/mail.html" target="_blank">Documentation</a>

 The outbound MailMessage is configured with certain header values.
 If available, values will be mapped to the outbound mail's properties.